robingram/commercejs-list-products-react/README.md

 export default ProductList;
 ```

-Your app should look just the same as before in the browser.
+Your app should look just the same as before in the browser but is now using React components rather than static HTML.

 Next, we'll hook this up to live product data using Commerce.js.